ryancdickson/www.ccadb.org/cas/incident-report.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" on this page are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

-These guidelines consider pre-certificates (as described in [RFC 6962](https://datatracker.ietf.org/doc/html/rfc6962)) distinct from certificates.
-Unless otherwise stated, "certificate" on this page refers to a final certificate, distinct from a pre-certificate.
+Unless otherwise stated, "certificate" on this page refers to a final certificate, distinct from a precertificate (as described in [RFC 6962](https://datatracker.ietf.org/doc/html/rfc6962)).

 ## Table of Contents